-Jarret de boeuf reflects the French-colonial Chadian cuisine, slow-cooked in the manner of a French pot-au-feu but with Sahelian spices and ingredients.
-Beef shank's collagen creates the dish's characteristic broth body.
+Jarret de boeuf comes out of French-colonial Chadian cooking — slow-cooked like a French pot-au-feu but with Sahelian spices and ingredients.
+Beef shank's collagen gives the dish its characteristic broth body.

 Lift a piece of beef shank from the pot — meat falling from the bone, glossy with gelatin, vegetables tumbled around.
-Bite: meat is collapsing-tender, the broth deeply savory and rich from collagen, vegetables sweet from long cooking, thyme and bay perfuming everything.
-With crusty bread to sop the broth, this is the French-Chadian celebration plate.
+Bite: the meat is collapsing-tender, the broth deeply savory and rich from collagen, the vegetables sweet from long cooking, thyme and bay perfuming everything.
+With crusty bread to sop up the broth, this is the French-Chadian special-occasion plate.

 Long simmering converts shank collagen to gelatin, producing the rich broth body.
 Browning before braising builds Maillard depth.